406th Marine Artillery Brigade (Ukraine): History

 On July 10, 2019, the brigade took part in combat action in Granitny, separatists launched anti-tank missiles upon the brigade's positions killing a soldier of the brigade.

-During the Russian Invasion of Ukraine, the brigade participated in the 2022 Kharkiv counteroffensive for which it received commendation from Volodymyr Zelensky.
+During the Russo-Ukrainian war, the brigade participated in the 2022 Kharkiv counteroffensive for which it received commendation from Volodymyr Zelensky.
 The brigade also participated in the Battle of Davydiv Brid carrying out precise strikes against Russian positions.

+On 22 January 2026, in Moscow, the Second Western District Military Court formally acknowledged that the Russian cruiser Moskva was sunk by a Ukrainian missile, and accused Andrii Shubin, then commander of 406th Artillery Brigade of the Ukrainian Navy, of giving the orders that led to the sinking of the Moskva.
+Updated casualties were listed as 20 crew members killed, 24 injured and eight missing.
+Shubin was also accused of causing minor damage to the frigate Admiral Essen in April 2022.
+The “court demanded 2.2 billion rubles (approximately $28.4 million) in damages” for the Admiral Essen from Shubin.

 Structure

 The structure of the brigade is as follows.